Tahlia Hall Brings The Heat In A Tiny Snakeskin-Print Bikini On Instagram

-Tahlia Hall added another titillating post to her Instagram page today.
+Tahlia Hall added another titillating post to her Instagram page on Friday.
 The Australian model flaunted her perky assets and killer figure in a snapshot that captured her wearing a sexy bikini set.

-The update featured the 23-year-old influencer in her skimpy swimwear while posing in a place that looked like a roof deck of a building.
+The update featured the 23-year-old influencer in a skimpy swimwear set while posing on what looked like a roof deck of a building.
 The stunning view behind her showed some skyscrapers and the bright blue sky.
 According to the geotag, she was somewhere in Brisbane, Queensland.

-Tahlia wore a two-piece, snakeskin-print swimsuit from the brand Gypsea Rose Swim.
-The bathing suit had a red base with black splotches.

 The tiny top featured fully lined triangle cups that strained against her shapely breasts.
 The deep neckline showcased a tantalizing view of her décolletage.
-It had thin straps that clung to her neck for support, but it looked like her bust stretched out the piece.
+It had thin straps that clung to her neck for support, but it looked like her bust stretched the piece out.

-She paired the top with matching bikini bottoms that featured a low-cut waistline, which highlighted her flat stomach.
-Like the top, the lower garment boasted strings that were tied on the sides of her hips.
+She paired the top with matching bikini bottoms featuring a low-cut waistline that highlighted her flat stomach.
+Like the top, the lower garment boasted strings tied on the sides of her hips.
 The high leg cuts exposed plenty of skin around her groin area.
 The bold-colored swimwear beautifully complemented her flawless skin.

 Tahlia sported several accessories with her scanty ensemble, including a necklace with a small cross pendant and a silver-colored bangle.
 She wore her long blond hair down and styled in loose waves.